msoq/overnover/roadmap.md

   - 0–33% elapsed → high, 34–66% → medium, 67–100% → low.
 - Primary button: "Repeat in X days" with `X` as an inline editable number input (1–365).
 - "Mark done" sets `status = 'done'` and hides it from Active; remains in Done.
+- "Restore" on Done tiles sets `status = 'active'` and shows it in Active again.
 - Empty states: show a quick add CTA when no Active reminders.
 - No keyboard shortcuts in MVP.